Fluoride can cause brain damage.

 Which is why pineal gland calcification is thought to contribute to dementia and Alzheimer’s as it’s found in significantly higher rates in patients with these diseases.52

-However, let’s not forget about the relationship between Aluminium, Fluoride and Alzheimer’s.
+However, let’s not forget about the relationship between aluminum, fluoride and Alzheimer’s.

 First off, it’s well known aluminum is a neurotoxin and has been found in the brains of Alzheimer’s patients at higher than normal levels.
 Since fluoride is extremely reactive and compatible with aluminum, the two react when possible- forming aluminum fluoride.

-When this happens, it bypasses the blood-brain barrier and finds refuge in the brain.
+When this happens, it makes it easier to bypasses the blood-brain barrier and finds a home in the brain.
 Furthermore, the presence of aluminum fluoride in the brain has been linked to Alzheimer’s.53

-If you’re wondering how you’d ever come across aluminum, look at your water but also your deodorant.
+If you’re wondering how you’d ever come across aluminum, look at your water, deodorant or even your “natural” toothpaste.

-It also binds with iodine receptors in the thyroid, displacing iodine.
+As fluoride binds with iodine receptors in the thyroid, displacing iodine.
+Which is essential in making the thyroid hormone.

-Now, when there isn’t adequate iodine available, the thyroid can’t synthesize thyroid hormones.54 This is bad news for the entire body, as thyroid hormones act on nearly every cell in the body.
+Well when there isn’t adequate iodine available, the thyroid can’t make thyroid hormones.54 This is bad news for the entire body, as thyroid hormones act on nearly every cell in the body.
+Including the brain, where thyroid hormones are crucial for brain development, and influence brain function throughout life

-When this happens, an individual may experience the following brain symptoms.
+When this happens, an individual may experience the following symptoms:

 This is why, when fluoride is added to drinking water, it nearly doubles the risk of developing hypothyroidism (underactive thyroid).55 While if an individual is deficient in iodine, the toxic effects of fluoride on brain cells are significantly worse.